Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Proof of Theorem

 \subsection{Recovery sequences for characteristic functions of sets with finite perimeter}

 The standard method for the construction of recovery sequences in $\Gamma$-convergence arguments is to establish lower semicontinuity of the limit functional and then reduce the problem to finding a recovery sequence for functions from a dense, but more accessible space, only.
-We will follow precisely this argument.
 Indeed the anisotropic perimeter functional is lower semi-continuous \cite[Theorem 20.1]{maggi2012sets} and the set of polygons is dense in the set of sets of finite perimeter.
 This yields the following proposition.